aws/aws-security-services-best-practices/docs/en/guides/inspector/index.md

 ![Inspector code remediation](../../images/I-Code-Remediation.png)
 *Figure 14: Generative AI powered code remediation recommendation*

 Inspector vulnerability findings give great detail into the resource affected, the CVE, and generative AI powered code remediation suggestions giving security and application teams the context needed to more quickly remediate vulnerabilities in your AWS environment.
 Inspector findings are also stateful.
 This means that if you update a package that contained a vulnerability Inspector will see the package change, initiate an assessment, and if the vulnerability was in fact remediated then close the finding.
-This understanding is important for understanding you will handle Inspector findings.
-Below will dive into some of the different themes we think you should be thinking through.
+This understanding is important for determining how you will handle Inspector findings.
+Below we dive into some of the different themes we think you should be thinking through.

 1. A critical component of an effective vulnerability management program is the ability to assess and prioritize security findings.
 This is where pulling in context, organizational history, and tuning detection systems comes into place.
 Prioritization of security findings helps establish the appropriate speed for response level.
 We recommend prioritizing the investigation of all critical and high severity findings.
 2. Understand what you will do with findings when they are created by Inspector.
 For example, Amazon Inspector has 5 different finding severity levels described [here](https://docs.aws.amazon.com/inspector/latest/user/findings-understanding-severity.html).
 It is important to understand how quickly you will require teams in your organization to remediate findings.
 This is likely to depend on severity, as you will want to more quickly respond to critical findings vs informational findings.